mikependon/RepoDB.NET/pages/features/typemapping.md

 # Type Mapping

-This is the feature that would allow you to map the .NET CLR Type into its equivalent database type.
+This is the feature that would allow you to map the .NET CLR type into its equivalent database type.

-#### Mapping a .NET CLR Type
+#### Mapping a .NET CLR type

 To map a .NET CLR type, simply use the [TypeMapper](/mapper/typemapper) class.